The Lion's Den

 Dark posts are sponsored Instagram or Facebook posts that don’t show up on the creator’s timeline, page, or stories —that’s why the term “dark”.
 These posts also aren’t visible to the creator’s followers, unless the ad content was targeted at them, the influencer’s followers.
 In other words, brands can create as much ad content as they want without disturbing the influencer’s feed or page.

-Benefits of Influencer Whitelisting
+What Are The Benefits of Influencer Whitelisting?

 This high-performance, guaranteed, partnership comes with massive advantages to both parties —both parties because whitelisting is a mutually beneficial partnership.
 Some advantages or benefits include;